rikkertnap/srcf90-fdis5-3D/README.md

 Uses molecular theory approach to compute the structure of weak polyelectrolyte layer end-tethered to two oppossing planar surfaces in 3D (cartesian) coordinates.
 Aqueous solution charaterized by pH, NaCl (KCl) and Ca2Cl.
-Formation of Ca-bridges takeing into account.
+Formation of Ca-bridges is taken  into account.
 Surfaces can have various charged or chargeable groups.

 ### Prerequisites

-The program uses the kinsol solver form the library package sundails.
+The program uses the kinsol solver form the library package sundials.
 Sundials/kinsol version < 3.0.

 ### Installing